-For the upper magnon band [\cref{fig:coupling_strength}(a)], the magnon spin is negative along $\overline{\Gamma\mathrm{Y}}$, and the band couples exclusively to left-handed circularly polarized phonons with negative angular momentum ($\langle L_{\mathrm{ph}}^z \rangle = -\hbar$) on both sublattices.
-The coupling strength on the $\downarrow$ sublattice is weaker than on the $\uparrow$ sublattice and vanishes at the Y point.
-Along $\overline{\Gamma \mathrm{X}}$ the magnon spin reverses sign, such that the band couples solely to right-handed circularly polarized phonons with positive angular momentum ($\langle L_{\mathrm{ph}}^z \rangle = \hbar$).
+To characterize $\hat{H}_{\mathrm{mpc}}$, we project it onto the magnon bands as eigenmodes of the bare magnon Hamiltonian (lower magnon band, upper magnon band) and sublattice-localized chiral phonons (right- and left-handed chiral phonons localized on sublattices $\uparrow$ and $\downarrow$) and take the absolute value of the matrix elements representing all eight interaction channels.
+The mathematical details of this analysis are described in the Supplemental Material~\cite{supplement} and the result is plotted in \cref{fig:coupling_strength}.
+The background and the line colors indicate the sign of the magnon spin and phonon angular momentum, respectively.
+For the upper magnon band [\cref{fig:coupling_strength}(a)], the magnon spin is negative along $\overline{\Gamma\mathrm{Y}}$ (indicated by blue background color), and the band couples exclusively to left-handed circularly polarized phonons with negative angular momentum ($\langle L_{\mathrm{ph}}^z \rangle = -\hbar$; indicated by blue line color) on both sublattices.
+The coupling strength on the $\downarrow$ sublattice (faint color) is weaker than on the $\uparrow$ sublattice (vivid color) and vanishes at the Y point.
+Along $\overline{\Gamma \mathrm{X}}$ the magnon spin reverses sign (red background color), such that the band couples solely to right-handed circularly polarized phonons with positive angular momentum ($\langle L_{\mathrm{ph}}^z \rangle = \hbar$; red line color).
 Along $\overline{\Gamma \mathrm{M}}$, the two magnon branches become degenerate, rendering their labeling arbitrary.
 Overall, $\hat{H}_{\mathrm{mpc}}$ couples each magnon spin channel selectively to a single phonon circular polarization, determined by the sign of the magnon spin.